Drug Possession, Criminal Charges, Shoplifting, Expungements

 We will sit down with you, listen to the facts, review police reports, and advise you of the defenses you may have.
 We will also make sure that your constitutional rights were not violated.
 We will advocate relentlessly on your behalf, filing necessary motions to suppress the evidence when appropriate.

-We will also advise you if the various diversionary programs that may be available to you, such as Pre-Trial Intervention, Conditional Discharge, and Drug Court.
+We will also advise you if the various diversionary programs that may be available to you, such as Pre-Trial Intervention, Conditional Discharge, Conditional Dismissal, and Drug Court.
 We will also explain the plea bargaining process.
 Very often, early discussions with the county prosecutor can lead to dismissals or reduced charges.

 If you are on probation or parole, we can represent you at violation hearings and help you to avoid incarceration.